Knicks hire longtime player agent Leon Rose as president - WHIZ News

 Rose will have to make decisions on the Knicks’ ever-changing coaching and front office staffs.
 Mike Miller took over as interim coach when Fizdale was fired in December, and general manager Scott Perry has run the basketball operations since Mills’ departure.

-Rose plans to take his time evaluating the organization, and he gets his first look at the team from his new post Monday night when the Knicks host the Houston Rockets.
+Rose plans to take his time evaluating the organization, and he got his first look at the team from his new post Monday night.